ops-center/grafana-dashboards/stash/README.md

 #### 2. Install Panopticon

-Like other AppsCode products, [Panopticon](https://blog.byte.builders/post/introducing-panopticon/) also needs a license to run.
-You can grab a 30 days trial license for Panopticon from [here](https://license-issuer.appscode.com/?p=panopticon-enterprise).
+Like other AppsCode products, [Panopticon](https://byte.builders/blog/post/introducing-panopticon/) also needs a license to run.

 **If you already have an enterprise license for KubeDB or Stash, you do not need to issue a new license for Panopticon.
 Your existing KubeDB or Stash license will work with Panopticon.**